purescript/trypurescript/README.md

 ### Compile PureScript code

-- Method: `POST`
-- Endpoint: `/compile/text`
+**POST /compile/text**

 - Request body: PureScript code
-- Response body: Compiled Javascript code or error string
+- Response body: Either `{ js: "..." }` or `{ error: "..." }`
-- Status code: 200 (success) or 500 (error)
+- Status code: 200 (success)

+The response does not use error codes, to make it easier to use the API from another domain using CORS.